cfpb/drama-free-django/README.rst

 It's impossible to describe every deployment scenario, but at minimum, you must:

 - configure your WSGI server to use the file at current/wsgi.py, and include current/venv/lib/python2.7/site-packages
-- Alias /static/ (or whatever value your using for STATIC_URL) to current/static
+- Alias /static/ (or whatever value you are using for STATIC_URL) to current/static

 On RHEL6, with Apache+mod_wsgi (via software collections) in daemon mode, this might look like::